 Students should also be aware that the schools may collect, use and disclose personal information about students for the purposes of investigating and addressing student misconduct, safety and maintaining order and discipline in school.
 Such collection and use of student information may include information that is obtained from witnesses or collected from other secondary information sources (e.g. Social media).
 All personal information of students collected by the school will be collected in compliance with and under the authority of the Freedom of Information and Protection of Privacy Act (ss.
 26(a),(b), and(c)) and the School Act.
 Questions about the collection, use or disclosure of student personal information should be directed to the Associate Director of Information and Learning Technologies Stephen Whiffin, at swhiffin@sd43.bc.ca.

 Rising Expectations:

-As students gain maturity and knowledge, we expect a higher standard of responsibility, self-discipline and accountability.
-We believe that all children can learn socially responsible behaviors.
+As students gain maturity and knowledge, we expect a higher standard of responsibility, self discipline and accountability.

 c) Consequences: